Vyral/base-template/_drafts/what-are-the-requirements-for-a-room-to-be-considered-a-bedroom.md

 date: 2019-12-16 00:00:00
 tags:
   - Real Estate
 excerpt: What must a room have to be considered a bedroom?
+Here’s what you need to know.
 enclosure:
 pullquote:
 enclosure_type: video/mp4